IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

 #### FIELD Statements

-Field statements specify the fields that are generated in the tables in your databse.
+Field statements specify the fields that are generated in the tables in your database.

     FIELD, <field_name>, <field_type>[, <database_field_name>]